mmsaki/whale_portfolio/README.md

 ## [1.
 Background](#1-background)

-* Use Python and Pandas to determine which portfolio is performing the best across multiple areas:
+* Using a provided portfolio csv data to determine which portfolio is performing the best across multiple areas:
     * volatility
     * returns
     * risk